 CIOs and their IT departments are often disconnected from executive teams and the business needs of their organizations.
-Despite the best intentions of CIOs, IT Directors and other managers entrusted with aligning enterprise technology with the overall needs of the business, most are failing to do so.
+Despite the best intentions of CIOs and IT directors entrusted with aligning technology with the overall needs of the business, most are failing to do so.
 We often see a similar phenomenon with our clients.
 In many cases, the CIO becomes so wrapped up in the technological aspects of their ERP implementations that they lose sight of the bigger picture.

 Adding further fuel to the fire, ERP vendors and systems integrators often oversell their technological capabilities, regardless of how well-aligned these capabilities may be with the operational needs of their clients.
 The reason for this trend has less to do with the CIOs and more to do with the changing nature of business.
-To summarize, the study contends that IT systems haven’t kept up with our economic shift from more of an industrial market focused on productivity to more of a knowledge-based economy focused on collaboration.
-Based on our experience and research, we agree that the ERP industry faces a similar disconnect between the way software has traditionally been built versus the needs of today’s businesses and government entities.
+IT systems haven’t kept up with our economic shift from an industrial market focused on productivity to a knowledge-based economy focused on collaboration.
+The ERP industry faces a similar disconnect between the way software has traditionally been built versus the needs of today’s businesses and government entities.

 So what does this mean to the average CIO or executive team about to implement a new ERP system?
 Here are a few ways that CIOs and other executives can better leverage their ERP software initiatives to ensure alignment between the business and technological aspects of their organizations:

 1. Business Process Re-engineering Should be More Comprehensive and Less Focused on System Transactions